hyh2804/hyh2804.github.io/contents/home.md

 #### Education
  Ph.D. of mathematics, University of  Science and Technology of China, 2021—2026(expected).\
-B.S. of mathematics,, Beijing Institute of Technology, 2017—2021.
+B.S. of mathematics, Beijing Institute of Technology, 2017—2021.

 #### Research Interests
 Minimal surface, Mean curvature flow.